-Ten thousand years ago, the ocean what is known today as the Baltic Sea, was in fact an impressive inland sea, with a connection to the Atlantic Ocean only by two or three rivers.
+Ten thousand years ago, the ocean what we know today as the Baltic Sea was, in fact, a formidable inland sea, with only a few connections to the Atlantic Ocean by two or three rivers.

 Nobody knows what the sea was called then, but scholars of today named it the Ancylus Lake.
 The lake's water was the remains of several stages of the retreat of the melting Scandinavian ice sheet following the last glacial period we all know as the Ice Age.